SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/using-page-placeholder-with-extensions.md

 } from '@microsoft/sp-application-base';
 ```

-Add also following imports under the `strings` import on top of the file:
+Also add the following import statements after the `strings` import at the top of the file:

-* We will create style definitions for the output in following steps
+* We will create style definitions for the output in the following steps
 * `escape` is used to escape Application Customizer properties

 ```ts